College Meal Plan Is More Expensive Than Groceries

 • Limited or no opt out during freshman year

-• Dining credits that only work at campus locations
+• Dining credits restricted to campus locations

 How Expensive Campus Meal Plans Really Are

-Key cost statistics include:
+Key cost data includes:

-• Public universities average about $5,118 annually while private schools average around $6,242.
+• Public universities average around $5,118 annually

 For comparison: